 I can’t stop, won’t stop.
 I will continue to perform service throughout my life because it is a part of who I am.

-FGCU sophomore nursing major Raliyah Dawson, who has performed more than 160 community service hours, sees service-learning as a lifestyle.
+FGCU nursing graduate Raliyah Dawson, who has performed more than 160 community service hours, sees service-learning as a lifestyle.
 “You don’t wake up on certain days and think, ‘I want to do something nice for someone today.’
 You wake up every day with the attitude and mindset to be a blessing to those around you because your heart senses that there is a need.”

 Dawson said service-learning is important to her because of those who came before her and did their part to strengthen the community, so the community could, in turn, have the resources to invest in her life and help Dawson realize her potential.
 She believes that the more you do for others, the more you see that you are only one part of a greater society.